constellation-lab/constellation1-gamma/README.md

 Yes, the Opyn Finance Cosm WASM contracts can be deployed to Juno.
 To do this, you will need to make the following changes to the deployment scripts:

+The Neutron project you linked is a smart contract platform secured by the Cosmos Hub.
+It is still under development, but it has the potential to be a powerful tool for building decentralized applications.
+The Juno project you linked is a decentralized exchange built on the Cosmos SDK.
+It is already live and has been gaining popularity in recent months.

+It is difficult to say which project is better at this point, as they are both still under development.
+However, I would say that Neutron has the potential to be more powerful, as it is a smart contract platform.
+Juno is a decentralized exchange, which is a specific type of application.
+If you are looking for a platform to build decentralized applications, then Neutron is a good choice.
+If you are looking for a decentralized exchange, then Juno is a good choice.

 In the deploy.sh script, change the CHAIN_ID variable to JUNO_CHAIN_ID.
 In the anchor.js file, change the chainId property to JUNO_CHAIN_ID.
 Once you have made these changes, you can deploy the Opyn Finance Cosm WASM contracts to Juno by running the following command: